Young Noble: Death

 Cooper died from suicide by gunshot in Snellville, Georgia, on July 4, 2025, at the age of 47.
-According to police records, on July 4, officers responded to a 911 call around 9 AM at the Country Club of Gwinnett in Snellville, Georgia, after a witness reported seeing a body in the pool.
+According to police records on the same day, officers responded to a 911 call around 9 AM at the Country Club of Gwinnett in Snellville, Georgia, after a witness reported seeing a body in the pool.
 When police arrived, they discovered Cooper at the bottom of the pool wearing tan cargo shorts and a black T-shirt.
 He had died from what appeared to be a gunshot wound to the right side of his head.
 Near the body, officers recovered a spent shell casing and a small black Beretta Tomcat .32-caliber pistol.

-Cooper’s wife told police that he had been battling with depression and she had been actively trying to get him help.
-She last spoke to him around 2 AM, when he said he was going out to “clear his head.”
+Cooper's wife told police that he had been battling with depression and she had been actively trying to get him help.
+She last spoke to him around 2 AM, when he said he was going out to "clear his head."
 He never returned home, and her calls went unanswered.
 Cooper typically stayed home to care for their children, including a child with autism, while she worked.
-When he didn’t come back, she took the children to a relative’s house and later found his car parked nearby.
+When he did not come back, she took the children to a relative's house and later found his car parked nearby.

-Cooper’s relatives also confirmed that he had been suffering from depression and was buried under financial pressures.
+Cooper's relatives also confirmed that he had been suffering from depression and financial pressures.
 His wife and E.D.I.
 Mean noted that his music career had declined and recent hardships, including the death of his mother, had taken a severe toll on his mental health.